 Seems like it’s almost always tax time…

-April 15th is always right around the corner.
-As you are preparing your return or having a CPA prepare your return, do not forget to take advantage of the Education Tax Credits available which can help offset the cost of your student’s education).
+April 15th, tax time, is always right around the corner.
+As you are preparing your return or having a CPA prepare your return, do not forget to take advantage of the Education Tax Credits available which can help offset the cost of your student’s education.